bulutyazgan/RoomConnect/README.md

 ## Why I Created This
 I developed this project as an experiment to integrate easy multiplayer connectivity into low-level projects without relying on complex setups.
 For developers working on Pygame or similar frameworks, this approach simplifies the process of adding multiplayer features.

-While this is just a prototype, I am open to expanding it further if it garners interest, potentially making it more compatible with game development frameworks.
+While this is just a prototype, I am open to expanding it further if it sparks interest, potentially making it more compatible with game development frameworks.

 ## Target Audience
 This project is ideal for: